 (ii) Restricted Market Rent.
 The Underwriter reviews the attribute adjustment matrix of Comparable Units by unit size and income and rent restrictions provided by the Market Analyst and determines if the adjustments and conclusions made are reasoned and well documented.
 The Underwriter uses the Market Analyst's conclusion of adjusted Restricted Market Rent by unit, as long as the proposed Restricted Market Rent is reasonably justified and does not exceed the highest existing unadjusted market comparable restricted rent.
 Random checks of the validity of the Restricted Market Rents may include direct contact with the comparable properties.
-The Market Analyst's attribute adjustment matrix should include, at a minimum, adjustments for location, size, amenities, and concessions as more fully described in §1.33 of this title.
+The Market Analyst's attribute adjustment matrix should include, at a minimum, adjustments for location, size, amenities, and concessions as more fully described in §1.33 of this subchapter.

 (iii) Gross Program Rents less Utility Allowance or Net Program Rents.
 The Underwriter reviews the Applicant's proposed rent schedule and determines if it is consistent with the representations made in the remainder of the Application.
 The Underwriter uses the Gross Program Rents as promulgated by the Department's division responsible for compliance for the year that is most current at the time the underwriting begins.
 When underwriting for a simultaneously funded competitive round, all of the Applications are underwritten with the rents promulgated for the same year.
 Gross Program Rents are reduced by the Utility Allowance.
-The Utility Allowance figures used are determined based upon what is identified in the Application by the Applicant as being a utility cost paid by the tenant and upon other consistent documentation provided in the Application.